reconbot/fullstack-firmata/fullstack firmata.md

 > Firmata is a generic protocol for communicating with microcontrollers from software on a host computer.
 -- firmata.org (probably Jeff)

+^ sometimes usb, bluetooth, xbee, wifi

 ---

 ![fit](media/jeff-hoefs.png)

+^ Jeff took the firmata arduino project over a few years ago and made it a lot better.
+He needs C programmers with a will to help!

 ---
 # Works in a lot of cool places